AndrLind-IT/Active-Directory-Home-Lab/Environment Setup.md

 New-ADOrganizationalUnit 'Servers ' -Description 'Contains OUs and servers'
 ```

-## Users
+## Adding users
-The following will add some users from a cvs file.
+The following will add some users from a csv file.
 This file was made manually using some common first- and last names, and assigning them to some departments and OUs.
 For that reason the amount of users is rather small.
 In the future I might add a larger and more complex csv file.

 These users will also be assigned a complex password that's generated on user creation.